Container images

 Deploying OpenShift services

 All services are deployed via container images with the :production tags.
-When the container images are tagged with :production in a production GitLab environment, the deployment-bot will trigger a corresponding pipeline in the deployment-all repository.
+When the container images are tagged with :production in a production GitLab environment, the message-trigger service will trigger a corresponding pipeline in the deployment-all repository.

 The precise configuration for production deployments of services can be found in deployment-all/openshift.